wrattler/wrattler-design/data-store/data-store.md

 # Appendix C: Overview of F# type providers

+Computer programming languages typically provide “primitive” data types (integers, floats, chars) along with facilities for creating new, structured data types.
+These structured types provide another model of data.

+Most languages provide at least the following two kinds of structured data:

+  1. *Vectors* (or *arrays*): variable-length sequences of data,[^vects] each of which is the same type;[^lisp]
+  2. *Records* (or *structs*, or *product types*): fixed-length sequences of (usually named) elements of possibly different types.

+[^vects]: By “variable-length” I mean that the length is not necessarily known at compile-time.
+In C, for example, the programmer must do quite a bit of work in order to add a new element to the end of a vector, mostly allocating and deallocating memory, but a function may be written to expect a vector of any length.

+[^lisp]: Lisp also provides *lists*: variable length sequences of heterogenous data.
+However, that's becuase Lisp types are not known at compile time (at least, in most Lisps).
+Alternatively, one can imagine that all Lisp vaules belonging to a universal sum type, so that the list is in fact homogenous.

 “Type providers” [@fsharp-data-pldi2016] are a way of making structured data available to code in a statically typed programming language, using the mechanism of programming language types.